SlackBuffer/digest_gopl/_notes/testing.md

     - For example, a white-box test can check that the invariants of the package's data types are maintained after every operation
     - White-box tests can provide more detailed coverage of the trickier parts of the implementation
     - `TestEcho` calls `echo` and updates the global variable `out`, both of which are unexported, making it a white-box test
-- While developing `TestEcho`, we modified the `echo` function to use the pacakge level variable `out` when writing its output, so that the test could replace the standard output with al alternative implementation that records the data for later inspection.
-Using the same technique, we can replace other parts of the production code with easy-to-test "fake" implementations
+- While developing `TestEcho`, we modified the `echo` function to use the package level variable `out` when writing its output, so that the test could replace the standard output with an alternative implementation that records the data for later inspection.
+Using the same technique, we can replace other parts of the production code with easy-to-test **"fake"** implementations
     - The advantage of fake implementations is that they can be simpler to configure, more predictable, more reliable, and easier to observe.
 They also avoid undesirable side effects such as updating a production database or changing a credit card
     - `ch11/storage1`
 - `ch11/storage2`